AGuyNamedJens/FactorioChatBot/README.md

 Navigate in the cmd prompt to the folder you have the Factorio Chat Bot at.

-Run the following commands within that directory
+Run the following command within that directory to install the required packages.

-`npm install discord.js --save`

-`npm install chokidar --save`

-`npm isntall rcon --save`
+`npm install`

 # Configuration